 Should Mount Ellinor be a 100 Classic Hike of Washington?

 I am hiking all “100 Classic Hikes of Washington”.
-But the question is, Should Mount Ellinor be a 100 Classic Hike of Washington?
+But the question is, should Mount Ellinor be a 100 Classic Hike of Washington?

 Male hiker in a blue shirt looking over the Puget Sound